 7+ year-olds usually have the required skill to enjoy this game.
 The simple controls and multiplayer nature of this game make it an ideal early platforming challenge.
 Older players can help youngster progress, but they will still feel like they are participating meaningfully.

 Account RatingYou need be 18-years-old to subscribe to PlayStation Plus for online play, but can create sub-accounts for younger players of 7-years or older to play online with PlayStation 4 or PlayStation 5.

 You need to purchase a PlayStation Plus subscription to play online with PlayStation 4 or PlayStation 5.

 Overall the game ranks fairly well for accessibility, it has clear tutorials for individual moves which you can access at any time via the start menu.
 For a running and jumping game, the pace of the game is slightly slower than most, although being a platformer, timing is important as moving enemies and spinning platforms are common.

 There are no difficulty settings, you are able to give yourself infinite lives so that you can enjoy the game without having to worry about a Game Over.
 A handy trigger for getting you back into the action in multiplayer matches.
 There are also options to turn the games button presses and holds into either presses or holds depending on preference.

 The games remapping is fairly extensive, only lacking the ability to remap the joysticks to buttons if needed.

 There is an overworld where you can use all of your moves which makes for a great practice area as there are no enemies or time limits.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Sackboy: A Big Adventure or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Sackboy: A Big Adventure in how they play or their theme.
 These are good alternative games to Sackboy: A Big Adventure.